 Particular interest in soils, biogeochemical and ecosystem science.
 Specific topics include; impact of land management on natural capital and ecosystem services; change in soil structure and function; impacts of nitrogen pollution; impacts of climate change on soils and ecosystem function; new knowledge systems exploiting advances in computer science.
 Science focus is on biogeochemical cycling and implications for ecosystem structure and function including the nitrogen cycle, carbon cycle, vegetation composition, water quality and greenhouse gas emissions.
-Techniques include national-scale surveys and monitoring, large long-term, field-scale manipulation experiments, range of field and laboratory techniques including the use of natural and enriched isotopes at the field scale and collaboration with ecosystem modellers.
-Income generation has come from a wide range of funders including NERC, BBSRC, EPSRC, DEFRA, EU and the Welsh Government.
+Techniques include national-scale surveys and monitoring; large long-term, field-scale manipulation experiments; range of field and laboratory techniques including the use of natural and enriched isotopes at the field scale and collaboration with ecosystem modellers.
+Income generation has come from a wide range of funders including NERC, BBSRC, EPSRC, DEFRA, EU and the Welsh Government (https://erammp.wales/en).
 Work is focussed on supporting policy development and improving the evidence base.
-Her publication record includes a current H index of 51 (Web of Science).
-Total number of ISI publications = 158 and citations 8,740 with 4 publications in Nature.
+Her publication record includes a current H index of 51 (Web of Science); total number of ISI publications = 158 and citations 8,740 with 4 publications in Nature.
 She is a member of a wide range of committees and panels and was the Specialist Adviser for the UK Parliamentary Inquiry into Soil Health in 2016.
 Current membership includes the EU Mission Board on Soil Health and Food (https://ec.europa.eu/info/horizon-europe-next-research-and-innovation-framework-programme/mission-area-soil-health-and-food_en); assessment panels for the UKRI BBSRC “Transforming the UK Food System for Healthy People and a Healthy Environment" Assessment Panel and UKRI EPSRC "Circular Economy; the Scientific Advisory Board of the Sustainable Soil Alliance and is contributing author to the 3rd Climate Change Risk Assessment for the UK.
 She recently served as Chair of the UKRI NERC Soil Security Programme Advisory Board and as a member of the UKRI NERC Strategic Programe Advisory Group.